Beaglier Breed Summary

 When they first came on the scene it was only the likes of royalty that were lucky enough to have them as companions.
 So much so, that they’re even named after King Charles l, who was King of Britain during the 1600s.

-The Beagle is one of the most recognized breeds of dog across the UK and the US.
-During the 16th century, they were first bred to hunt, as they have an excellent sense of smell and were recognized as scent hounds that would rely on this rather than their sight.
+The Beagle is one of the most recognised breeds of dog across the UK and the US.
+During the 16th century, they were first bred to hunt, as they have an excellent sense of smell and were recognised as scent hounds that would rely on this rather than their sight.

 Beagles originated from England as well, however during the 1860s is when Beagles were imported to the US.
-It wasn’t until 1885 that the American Kennel Club later recognized them as a breed.
+It wasn’t until 1885 that the American Kennel Club later recognised them as a breed.